 What happens if the family moves away?

-A family with a child, from birth to age six, who is enrolled in Medicaid is eligible for ABCD services throughout Washington, as long as they receive services from an ABCD-certified dentist.
+A family with a child, from birth to age six, who is enrolled in Apple Health (Medicaid) is eligible for ABCD services throughout Washington, as long as they receive services from an ABCD-certified dentist.

 How do dentists get involved?

 All dentists are trained using a curriculum developed by the University of Washington.
 To learn more about becoming an ABCD certified dentist, see Become a Provider.